Reducing your risk of food poisoning is easy with free tip sheets and resources to download, print and share.

 Refrigerator Safety Checklist: Perform an inspection on your refrigerator with this checklist.

 Keep the Office Fridge Safe: Make sure your office fridge is being taken care of.
-Post this memo to your office to keep them safe from foodborne illness.
+Post this memo to your office to keep them safe from food poisoning.

 Cooking Safely with Microwaves: Safe microwave defrosting, cooking and reheating.